tdelhomme/R-tips-tricks/README.md

 # R-tips-tricks

 ### This repository contains piece of R code.
 The code:

-  * can be used by any type of data
+  * can be used by any type of data (in theory...)
   * was already tested
   * minimises the number of packages required
   * is open to suggestions and changes

   # Table of Contents

+  ## Pretty plots with R basic librairies

+  1. [Scaled stacked barplot](): barplot with respect to two factors, scaled to sum to 1 for x factor.
+Need to read a table, and define 2 variables for classes (in x) and subclasses (in y).

   ## Pretty plots with ggplot 2